Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 {% endcodeblock %}

-To turn on logging for cache api status, call `setLoggerOptions` and set `showCacheApiStatus: true`
+To enable logging for the cache API status, call `setLoggerOptions` and set `showCacheApiStatus` to `true`:

 {% codeblock file, filename: '/src/entry-server.jsx' %}